-- Issue: I configured the iApp template to use AFM to Reject or Log access connections from sources with low reputation scores, why isn't the system rejecting or logging those connections? - Solution: This is a known issue with the iApp template.
+- Issue: Some of my EBS Applications appear to not be load balanced or appear to be routing around the BIG-IP system. - Solution: Your Oracle E-Business Suite installation needs to be configured in Servlet mode, as opposed to Socket mode.
+Oracle E-Business Suite R12 uses Servlet mode by default and we recommend not changing it to Socket mode, even though it is possible to do so.
+If your installation is configured to use Socket mode, you will likely continue to experience irregular behavior trying to use Oracle E-Business Suite through your BIG-IP system. - Issue: I configured the iApp template to use AFM to Reject or Log access connections from sources with low reputation scores, why isn't the system rejecting or logging those connections? - Solution: This is a known issue with the iApp template.
 If you are using BIG-IP AFM and IP Intelligence, and configured the iApp template to log or reject connection attempts from sources with a low reputation scores, you must configure the Blacklist categories manually before connections are logged or rejected.
 Use the following guidance. - 1.
-Disable Strict Updates if you have not already done so.
-See To turn off Strict Updates on page 27. - 2.
+Disable Strict Updates if you have not already done so: - a.
+On the Main tab, expand iApp and then click Application Services. - b.
+Click the name of your EBS Application Service from the list. - c.
+From the Application Service menu, select Advanced. - d.
+In the Strict Updates row, clear the checkbox to disable Strict Updates. - e.
+Click Update. - 2.
 Click Security > Network Firewall > IP Intelligence > Policies > (name-you-gave-the-iApp)ip_intelligence. - 3.
 In the Blacklist Matching Policy area, from the Blacklist Category list, select a category that you want to log or reject, and then click Add. - 4.
 Repeat step 3 to add all applicable blacklist categories. - 5.
 Click Update. - 6.
-You can optionally re-enable Strict Updates using the guidance on this page.
-Keep in mind, if you re-enter the iApp template and make changes to the configuration, you must perform this procedure again.
+You can optionally re-enable Strict Updates.
+Keep in mind, if you re-enter the iApp template and make changes to the configuration, you must perform this procedure again. - Issue: All of my E-Business Suite WebLogic Servers are being marked down by the BIG-IP system after running the iApp. - Solution: The default health monitor Send String in the iApp template is checking for a string specific to Oracle Application Server.
+Because EBS versions 12.2 and later use WebLogic Server and no longer use Oracle Application Server, the health monitor fails.